-Since the data presented in Fig. 2 are spatially averaged, we formulate our model as a system of time dependent ordinary differential equations (ODEs), relating the changes in wound areas of the epidermis and the dermis to the dominant processes driving wound closure.
-The ODEs we develop represent a conservation of mass of new epidermal tissue, a conservation of mass of new dermal tissue, and a phenomenological balance of the forces acting on the dermis.
-When developing our model we note that the experimental wounds were formed by excising a circular region of tissue of radius 4 mm with the depth of epidermal and dermal tissues approximately 0.1 mm.
-For simplicity and since the radii of the wounds were much greater than their depth, we view the wounds as two-dimensional, and focus on how the areas of the epidermis and dermis change during healing by supposing that the wounds are radially symmetric, an assumption that is consistent with the histology.
+Since the data presented in Fig. 2 is spatially averaged, we formulate our model as a system of time dependent ordinary differential equations (ODEs), relating the changes in wound areas of the epidermis and the dermis to the dominant processes driving wound closure.
+The ODEs we develop represent: conservation of mass of new epidermal tissue; conservation of mass of new dermal tissue; and a phenomenological balance of the forces acting on the dermis.
+When developing our model we note that the experimental wounds were formed by excising a circular region of tissue of radius 4mm and depth 0.1mm, that contained epidermal and dermal tissue.
+For simplicity and since the radii of the epidermis and dermis change during healing by supposing that the wounds are radially symmetric, an assumption that is consistent with the histology.
 We will consider the time duration of healing to be from initial injury until closure of the epidermis.
-In this time period we do not account for remodelling of the dermis
+In this time period we do not account for remodelling of the dermis post closure or the synthesis of granulation tissue in the wound space.